Agri-tech, Food & Drink

 Dorset's Invest in Agri-Tech is available to download here.

+Dorset is already home to many internationally recognised brands such as Organix, Jordans Ryvita, Dorset Cereals, Addo Food Group, Badger Beers, Thomas J Fudge, Clipper Teas, Olives et Al, Ford Farms, Chococo, Purbeck Ice Cream and Moores Biscuits.
+The area also prides itself on its wealth of local and artisan food and drink producers creating everything from fantastic cheeses and breads to gin and chutneys.
 Dorset proudly boasts two breweries preserved in their traditional family ownership: Hall & Woodhouse at Blandford St Mary and Palmers in Bridport.
-Hall & Woodhouse, the brewer of the famous Badger Ales, has had over 200 years of brewing history and expertise.
+Both breweries have over 200 years of brewing history and expertise.
 Hall & Woodhouse currently operates 220 public houses across the South of England.

 Several celebrity chefs have opened award-winning restaurants in Dorset in recent years, including Mark Hix of “The Ivy” and “Le Caprice” in London and now has his oyster house restaurant in Lyme Regis.
 The original River Cottage television series was filmed just outside Bridport with Hugh Fernley-Whitingstall promoting local produce and Lesley Waters runs her famed cookery school in Abbots Hill Farm in West Dorset.
 Altogether, they have helped to raise the profile of local, sustainably produced food.